-My Colostomy Diet and Food Tips for Stoma Patients
+My Food and Diet Tips for Colostomy Patients

 Is there really a colostomy diet or a special nutritional regime for colostomy patients?
 This is a question that most new ostomates ask and are sometimes concerned about.